 Do you remember studying the Shakespeare tragedy Hamlet when you were in school?
 In the play’s most famous soliloquy, the main character ponders: “To ship for free, or not for free, that is the question.”
 Okay, so maybe Hamlet didn’t say that exactly…but he might as well have!
-In today’s global economy, one of the biggest pickles E-commerce business owners face is whether to offer free shipping or not.
+In today’s global economy, one of the biggest pickles eCommerce business owners face is whether to offer free shipping or not.
 We get asked this question all the time.
-This article is all about breaking down the mystery behind free shipping, and why we think it’s a good idea for your small business.
+This article is all about breaking down the mystery behind free shipping, and why we think it’s one of the best strategies to grow your small business.
 Cue Act 1, Scene 1!

 First and foremost, it’s important to remember that “free” shipping isn’t really free.
 If your business offers free shipping, that means YOU pay for the cost of shipping instead of your customer.
 Someone has to pay for it, after all.
 Think of free shipping kind of like giving a friend a gift card for his or her birthday.
 Your friend technically receives the gift card for free because you paid for it.
 You get the picture.